Prepare Installation Media

 sudo dd if=./archlinux-2021.07.01-x86_64.iso of=/dev/sdb bs=4096 status=progress

-Now BOOT the newly created Arch install media
+Boot from the newly created Arch install media.

 Prepare Installation Environment